What Is Irritable Bowel Syndrome (IBS)?

 Physicians often recommend gradually increasing fiber intake, starting with 2-3 grams per day.
 Fiber may reduce the constipation caused by IBS, because it makes the stool softer and easier to pass.
 Fiber is found in foods such as whole-grain breads and cereals, beans, fruits, and vegetables.

-Physicians may also recommend exclusionary IBS diets such as excluding or reducing high fat foods, sugars, lactose, fructose, caffeine and alcohol.
+Physicians may also recommend exclusionary IBS diets such as excluding or reducing high fat foods, sugars, caffeine, and alcohol.
 Diet alone may not be practicable to manage your IBS long term, but it should be part of your overall IBS program implemented with your physician.

 Physicians may recommend common stress management tools including regular exercise, taking time to relax, and getting an adequate amount of sleep every night.